lrnv/Copulas.jl/docs/src/extremevalue/generalities.md

 *Extreme value copulas* are fundamental in the study of rare and extreme events due to their ability to model dependency in situations of extreme risk.
 This package proposes a wide selection of bivariate extreme values copulas, while multivariate cases are not implemented yet.
 Feel free to open an issue and/or propose pull requests if you want an implementation of a multivariate case.

+!!! note "Only Bivariate"
+    The implementation we propose here only deals with bivariate extreme value copulas.
+Multivariate cases are more tedious to implement, but not impossible: if you want to propose an implementation, we can provide guidance on how to merge it here, do not hesitate to reach us on github.

 A bivariate extreme value copula [gudendorf2010extreme](@cite) $C$ is a copula that has the following caracteristic property: